-Annual mission learning opportunities are a great way for students to serve and develop a deeper understanding of how Jesus works in places all around the world.
+Annual missions learning opportunities are a great way for students to serve and develop a deeper understanding of how Jesus works in places all around the world.
 These opportunities provide academic, cross-cultural, hands-on experiences to prepare students for missions.
-In partnership with Living Water International, students and staff travel to Leon, Nicaragua, to drill water wells and work with the children of area villages.
-Students may also participate in an annual inner-city, Urban Plunge experiences working with the homeless and atrisk youth across the country.
-During Spring Break and other times of the year, teams of students and staff are living out the Gospel here in Houston and around the world.
-Opportunities have gone to New York City where students helped to help paint inner-city school buildings, to Kenya, Africa, where we worked alongside Food For The Hungry in an orphanage/school, and to Athens, Greece, where work was done with Albanian refugees.
-Stop by the ACTS office to learn about Mission Learning Opportunities for this year.
+During Spring Break and other times of the year, teams of students and staff are living out the gospel here in Houston and around the world.
+Contact Jason Shaffer at 281.649.3034 to learn more about Mission Learning Opportunities.